avenzu/LegacyX/README.md

 # LegacyX
 legacyX technical interview project.

-It is a virtual calculator, developed using Blazor and c#.
+It is a virtual calculator, which has been developed using Blazor and c#.